 May 2016: First Fatal Tractor-Trailer Crash with AP1

 The first confirmed Tesla Autopilot fatality occurred in Gainesville Florida on May 7, 2016 when 40 year-old Joshua Brown, driving his AP1 Model S on Autopilot, struck a tractor-trailer crossing a divided highway.
 The Model S hit the tractor trailer straight on without slowing down and went under the trailer, shearing off the roof Model S before coming to a stop hundreds of feet later.

-After an extensive investigation by the National Highway Traffic Safety Administration (NHTSA) and Tesla it was determined that Mr. Brown was not paying attention as the Autopilot system gave several warning beforehand for the driver to put their hands back on the wheel.
+After an extensive investigation by the National Highway Traffic Safety Administration (NHTSA) and Tesla, it was determined that Mr. Brown was not paying attention as the Autopilot system gave several warnings beforehand for the driver to put their hands back on the wheel.

 The NTSB also reported that Tesla’s software was missing key safeguards that could have prevented the crash by limiting the driver’s use of the Autopilot feature during conditions in which it was not safe to use.